el-tocino/localcroft/precise/Precise.md

 The precise instructions are a good start, just be ready to add a lot of other stuff.
 Thanks to a spate of allergies, I've now added over 100 cough and sniffle clips to my fake words.
 My air conditioner cycling used to set it off, so I've recorded the a/c turning on and off.
 My microwave end tones.
 A door closing.
 Snores. etc.

 As for spoken words, I used a scrabble word finder and rhymezone to target words that rhymed and had similar sounds.
 With a list of about 120 of these, I recorded each one three times.
 My helper voices usually get a list of fifteen words, containing three instances of my wake word and twelve fake words.
 Sometimes there's multi-word combinations that falsely trigger it, these get added to my list and recorded.
-For instance, here's a list of url's to get more fake words, in this case based off of the wake word "martin"*.
+For instance, here's a list of url's to get more fake words, in this case based off of the wake word "martin".

 [rhymes](https://www.rhymezone.com/r/rhyme.cgi?Word=marvin&typeofrhyme=perfect)

 [-vin words](https://www.onelook.com/?loc=rz4&w=*vin&scwo=1&sswo=1)

 [mar- words](https://www.onelook.com/?loc=rz4&w=mar*&scwo=1&sswo=1)

 [mart- words](https://www.onelook.com/?loc=rz4&w=mart*&scwo=1&sswo=1)

 [-art- words](https://www.onelook.com/?loc=rz4&w=*art&scwo=1&sswo=1)

 TV shows have also caused a significant number of false activations for me.
 This is where having local copies can be a big help.

 #### modeling

-Any time you add more data, I think it's best to start training all over.
+Any time you add more data, I find it's best to start training all over.
 If you aren't reviewing progress on tensorboard, you need to start.
+If you're having trouble hitting upper .90's in val_acc, you can try using the sensitivity settings (```-s 0.x```, default of 0.2).

 For my data, the sweet spot for number of steps appears to be 20-30k.
 This gets my val_acc numbers up to the high .99s, sometimes 1.00000.
 You can model further if your accuracy isn't there AND it keeps getting closer.
 I once modeled to 150k, this wasn't more effective than 50k, and that wasn't noticeably different for my dataset at 30k.